-Subject to the passive foreign investment company rules discussed below under "Passive Foreign Investment Company," the gross amount of all our distributions to a US Holder with respect to the common shares (including any Canadian taxes withheld there from) will be included in the US Holder's gross income as foreign source ordinary dividend income on the date of receipt by the US Holder, but only to the extent that the distribution is paid out of our current or accumulated earnings and profits (as determined under US federal income tax principles).
+Subject to the passive foreign investment company rules discussed below under "Passive Foreign Investment Company", the gross amount of all our distributions to a US Holder with respect to the common shares (including any Canadian taxes withheld there from) will be included in the US Holder's gross income as foreign source ordinary dividend income on the date of receipt by the US Holder, but only to the extent that the distribution is paid out of our current or accumulated earnings and profits (as determined under US federal income tax principles).
 To the extent that the amount of the distribution exceeds our current and accumulated earnings and profits, it will be treated first as a tax-free return of a US Holder's tax basis in its common shares, and to the extent the amount of the distribution exceeds the US Holder's tax basis, the excess will be taxed as capital gain.
 We do not currently, and we do not intend to, calculate our earnings and profits, if any, under US federal income tax principles.
 Therefore, a US Holder should expect that a distribution, if any, will be treated as a dividend.
 The dividends will not be eligible for the dividends-received deduction allowed to corporations in respect of dividends received from other US corporations.

-With respect to non-corporate US Holders for taxable years beginning before January 1, 2012, dividends may constitute "qualified dividend income" that is taxed at the lower applicable capital gains rate provided that (1) the common shares are readily tradable on an established securities market in the United States or we are eligible for the benefits of the income tax treaty, (2) we are not a passive foreign investment company (as discussed below) for either our taxable year in which the dividend was paid or the preceding taxable year, (3) certain holding period requirements are met and (4) the US Holder is not under an obligation to make related payments with respect to positions in substantially similar or related property.
-US Treasury guidance indicates that our common shares, which are listed on NYSE MKT Equities, are readily tradable on an established securities market in later years.
+With respect to non-corporate US Holders for taxable years beginning before January 1, 2012, dividends may constitute "qualified dividend income" that is taxed at the lower applicable capital gains rate, provided that (1) the common shares of the Company are readily tradable on an established securities market in the United States or we are eligible for the benefits of the income tax treaty, (2) we are not a passive foreign investment company (as discussed below) for either our taxable year in which the dividend was paid or the preceding taxable year, (3) certain holding period requirements are met and (4) the US Holder is not under an obligation to make related payments with respect to positions in substantially similar or related property.
+US Treasury guidance indicates that our common shares, which are listed on NYSE MKT Equities, are readily tradable on an established securities market in the United States.
+There can be no assurance that our common shares will be considered readily tradable on an established securities market in later years.
 US Holders should consult their tax advisors regarding the availability of the lower rate for dividends paid with respect to our common shares.
-There can be no assurance of the Company's PFIC status in either the year of the distribution or the year preceding the distribution.
+There can be no assurance that the Company's dividends will be considered qualifying dividend income because there can be no assurance of the Company's PFIC (as defined below) status in either the year of the distribution or the year preceding the distribution.